velocity23/infiniteflightlive-samples/C#/README.md

 ## Using the InfiniteFlightLive Class

 This core of this sample is the `InfiniteFlightLive` class.
 It is contained within the InfiniteFlightLiveClient folder, along with the models it depends on.
 To use this in your own project, just copy across the the folder.
-I'm working on adding this client to NuGet.
+I'm working on splitting the API Client into a separate project so it can better be reused.